Epicskylegend/Asteroid_Space_Shooter/README.md

-Endless Asteroid Survival game where the user has to use the weapons and tools at thier disposal to clear hoardes of enemies.
+Endless Asteroid Survival game where the user has to use the weapons and tools at their disposal to clear hoards of enemies.